1988 Indianapolis 500: Second half

-At lap 100, Jim Crawford led, with Rick Mears finally back up to second, Al Unser Sr. third, and now Danny Sullivan back to fourth.
-On lap 102, Sullivan's front wing adjusters broke, sending his car up into the outside wall in turn 1.
+At lap 100, Jim Crawford led, with Rick Mears finally back up to second, Al Unser Sr. third.
+Danny Sullivan had slipped back to fourth.
+On lap 102, Sullivan's front wing adjusters broke, sending his car up into the outside wall in turn one.
 After leading 92 laps, Sullivan was out, but Penske teammates Rick Mears and Al Unser Sr. were now in control.

+Crawford's turn at the front totaled eight laps, which would be the only laps not led by the Penske team.
 After a caution for debris (Unser ran over a rabbit), Rick Mears took the lead on lap 113.

-Johnny Rutherford crashed in turn 1, similar to Sullivan's crash.
-It would be Rutherford's final lap of Indy 500 competition (he would fail to qualify in subsequent years and officially retired in 1994).
+Johnny Rutherford crashed in turn one, similar to Sullivan's crash.
+At age 50, it would be Rutherford's final lap in Indy 500 competition (he would fail to qualify in subsequent years and officially retired in 1994).
 After trading positions, Rick Mears took over the lead for good on lap 129.

 With Mears pulling away, the rest of the top three was being battled out amongst Al Unser Sr. and Jim Crawford.
-Emerson Fittipaldi worked his way up to the top five, as did Bobby Rahal in the Judd.
+Emerson Fittipaldi worked his way up to the top five, as did Bobby Rahal with the Judd.

 After several long pit stops to repair gearbox problems, an oil leak, and electrical gremlins, Mario Andretti finally called it quits.
 With the leaders nearing lap 170, Mario was about 50 laps down with a dead engine.
 Mario was credited with 118 laps in 20th place.